Who Can Participate in the PROSPECT Study?

 Current treatment options for PCNSL are limited, and there are no medications approved specifically for the treatment of PCNSL in the United States.
 New treatment options are needed to improve the prognosis for those with PCNSL.

 If you have been newly diagnosed with PCNSL and have not yet received any treatment, you will be in Part B of this study.
 Part B of the study will look at the safety and effectiveness of tirabrutinib when given together with standard of care chemotherapy treatments that are used to treat newly diagnosed patients.
-About 70 participants will be enrolled to Part B in the PROSEPCT study in the United states.
+About 70 participants will be enrolled to Part B in the PROSPECT study in the United states.

 By choosing to participate, you can help make a difference for thousands of others diagnosed with PCNSL.